-My Wool & Prince Polo always finds itself into my backpack.
-I love the cut and the quality is top notch.
+My Wool & Prince Polo always finds itself in my backpack.
+I love the cut and the quality is top-notch.
 It’s a nice “dressier” change from a t-shirt while still being casual.
 And you get all the benefits from merino wool fabric.

 Wool & Prince offers has two types of polos — a 100% merino wool version and a 78% merino wool, 22% nylon blend.
 I own the blend version and I love it.

 The Wool & Prince Polo sells for $78-$98.